fiskurgit/Merkja/README.md

 ## Work in progress - do not use

 A very simple single class Markdown renderer for when you only need the basic syntax and don't want to add a 3rd-party dependency.
 Warning: Contains hacky regex and span mangling, I have no idea how unoptimised it is.
-There is no error checking and if ou pass anything other than really simple markdown it _will_ break.
+There is no error checking and if you pass anything other than really simple markdown it _will_ break.

 It's not meant to be a replacement for a full-featured library, if you need full Markdown support use [Markwon](https://github.com/noties/Markwon)